josh-wong/actions/auto-translate-markdown-claude/auto-translate-markdown-claude-design.md

 - Struggles with understanding how different environments (in this case, repositories) should interact with one another.
   - Because of this, a lot of time was spent troubleshooting.
   - Even though tests were included, the action didn't work when run in another repository.
 (Consistently ran into an invalid secret for `GITHUB_TOKEN`.)-
-- Using Claude Code adds an additional layer that seems to make it slightly more complex compared to just using the API directly.
+- Using Claude Code adds an extra layer (a lot of scripts) that seems to make it unnecessarily more complex compared to just using the API directly.
   - The OpenAI version of this workflow, which calls the API directly, works as expected.